 The conference placed a strong focus on the role that these technologies have in enabling fundamental shifts within cultural institutions and on their educational mission.
 The opportunities created new ways to engage audiences and respond to the needs of the general public.

 The conference, however, also addressed the dangers of “The Work of Art in the Age of Mechanical Generatability.”
-Critical thoughts about the breaking of familiar ties to factual and material aspects of artifacts were prompted by the coexistence of humans, machines, and objects.
+Critical thoughts about the breaking of familial ties to factual and material aspects of artefacts were prompted by the coexistence of humans, machines, and objects.
 This raised questions regarding verification and credibility in conversations with algorithmic counterparts.

 Mission